kirillleventcov/amaterasu/README.md

 # 🔥 Amaterasu

-> *"Amaterasu is a Mangekyō Sharingan dōjutsu, and the highest level of Fire Release.
-Amaterasu produces black flames at the focal point of the user's vision.
-In most situations, this makes Amaterasu impossible to avoid."*
+> *"Amaterasu is the highest level of Fire Release.
+In most situations ...
+Amaterasu is impossible to avoid."*

 A modern, fast file secure deletion tool for Linux.
 Named after the black flames that cannot be extinguished, Amaterasu ensures your data is irrecoverably destroyed.